Empower Your Practice

 #6.
 Select The Best Vendor

-To select the best vendor for your medical practice, you should require a vendor demonstration from the vendors on your shortlist.
+To select the best vendor for your medical practice, you should require a demonstration from the vendors on your shortlist.

 This demonstration typically includes a presentation of the EHR system and its simulation.
 It also provides you and your team a chance to get answers to your questions.
+But the better option is to start a free trial and see everything for yourself.

 #7.
 Evaluate Your Hardware Needs